Cosmo-Tech/cosmotech-api-csharp-client/docs/SolutionApi.md

             var apiInstance = new SolutionApi(config);
             var organizationId = "organizationId_example";  // string | the Organization identifier
             var solutionId = "solutionId_example";  // string | the Solution identifier
-            var solutionRole = new SolutionRole(); // SolutionRole | the new Solution default security.
+            var solutionRole = new SolutionRole(); // SolutionRole | This change the solution default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the solution.

             try
             {